Michael Graves: Legacy

 Graves favored a "humanistic approach to architecture and urban planning" and was a major influence in late-twentieth-century architecture.
 Graves was among the most prolific and prominent American architects from the mid-1960s to the end of the twentieth century.
 Graves and his team designed more than 350 buildings in the Postmodern, New Classical, and New Urbanism styles for projects around the world.
 His architectural designs have been recognized as major influences in all three of these movements.

 In naming Graves as a recipient of its national design award for lifetime achievement, the Cooper Hewitt, Smithsonian Design Museum explained that Graves broadened "the role of the architect in society" and raised "public interest in good design as essential to the quality of everyday life."
 Graves and his firm designed more than 2,000 consumer products during his lifetime.
 He was especially noted for his domestic housewares.
 Many Graves-designed products were sold through mass-market U.S. retailers such as Target and J. C. Penney, but his best-known product is the iconic kettle that he designed in 1985 for Alessi, an Italian housewares manufacturer.
-As an advocate for the needs of the disabled, Graves used his skills as an architect and designer "to improve healthcare experience for patients, families and clinicians."
+As an advocate for the needs of disabled people, Graves used his skills as an architect and designer "to improve healthcare experience for patients, families and clinicians."